tuckermint/sdk-application-tutorial/tutorial/app-design.md

 The [Cosmos SDK](https://github.com/cosmos/cosmos-sdk/) is designed to help you build state machines.
 The SDK is a **modular framework**, meaning applications are built by aggregating a collection of interoperable modules.
 Each module contains its own message/transaction processor, while the SDK is responsible for routing each message to its respective module.

-Here are the modules you will need for the nameservice application:
+Here are the modules you will need for the tuckermint application:

 - `auth`: This module defines accounts and fees and gives access to these functionalities to the rest of your application.
 - `bank`: This module enables the application to create and manage tokens and token balances.